 The application deadline is different every year but typically occurs in January or early February.

 This scholarship awards up to $40,000 per year over four years to cover the cost of tuition, living expenses, books, and fees.

 This program is aimed at high-achieving high school seniors who have financial need and want to attend top universities.
-Students who win the award may pursue any major or field of study.
+Students who win the award may pursue any major or field of study, and they also receive personalized advising about choosing a college and navigating financial aid.
 Each year, 30-40 students are selected as winners.

 The application includes a review of the following:

 - Standardized test scores (ACT/SAT)